Uzumaki: Development

-Publication
+Media

+Manga

-The manga began as a serial in the weekly manga magazine Big Comic Spirits from 1998 to 1999.
-Shogakukan compiled the chapters into three bound volumes and published them from August 1998 to September 1999.
+Written and illustrated by Junji Ito, Uzumaki was serialized in Shogakukan's seinen manga magazine Big Comic Spirits from January 19, 1998, to August 30, 1999.
+Shogakukan compiled the chapters into three bound volumes and published them from August 29, 1998, to September 30, 1999.
 To celebrate the release of the live-action film, the manga series was released in an omnibus volume in March 2000, with an additional "lost" chapter.
 Shogakukan released another omnibus edition on August 30, 2010, with the same content and additional commentary from Masaru Sato.

 In North America, Viz Media serialized an English-language translation of the series in its monthly magazine Pulp from the February 2001 issue to the August 2002 issue.
 It published volumes of the series from October 2001 to October 2002.
 Viz Media re-released the series with new covers from October 2007 to February 2008, and published the omnibus volume in hardcover with twelve color pages on October 13, 2013.
 The series has also been translated into other languages, such as Spanish, French, Brazilian Portuguese, Polish, Swedish, Mandarin, Korean, and Serbian.